 A VPN relies on encrypting your internet traffic to keep it private.
 Not many VPN companies have the security expertise to do this.
 Proton VPN secures user data with AES-256 encryption with a 2048-bit RSA handshake and HMAC SHA 256 authentication.
 We also exclusively utilize encryption with Perfect Forward Secrecy, perform automatic rotation of encryption keys, and include DNS leak protection.
 These technical security measures cover all users, including our free users.

 Advanced encryption should be combined with legal security.
 Proton VPN’s headquarters is in Switzerland, a country with some of the world’s strongest data protection laws, which allows us to offer a higher level of privacy protection to our users.
 In particular, Switzerland is not a party to either the 5 Eyes or 14 Eyes surveillance agreements.

 When you use a VPN, you are essentially trusting that company with all of your internet traffic.
 This access to your data means you should know exactly who is running the service.
 Proton VPN is one of the only VPN companies that is completely transparent about who runs the service.
 Proton VPN is developed by the team that created Proton Mail, and we have a long track record of working on security, privacy, and open-source software.

 Assessments by trusted third parties

-Our mission is to create an Internet where everyone is able to browse online with security and privacy.
+Our mission is to create an internet where everyone is able to browse online with security and privacy.
 Part of this mission is providing a free VPN.
-This free plan provides activists, journalists, and dissidents around the world with a secure, private means of accessing the Internet.
+This free plan provides activists, journalists, and citizens around the world with a secure, private means of accessing the Internet.
 With no bandwidth limits, there is never a reason not to protect your online activity with a VPN.